OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 ![Third screenshot of ToDo app](http://odux.azurewebsites.net/github/img/tutorials/intro/ThirdAppLook.png)

-Check out the next part in the series, where we will integrate functionality, animations, and more awesomeness!
+Check out the next part in the series, where we will integrate functionality, animations, and more awesomeness.